csye6225-eashan-roy/tf-gcp-infra/README.md

 terraform apply
 terraform destroy

 - Infra provisioned independent of Terraform
-DNS zone (Note: A, SPF, DKIM, MX records are created via tf, only the zone is manually setup)
+-- DNS zone (Note: A, SPF, DKIM, MX records are created via tf, only the zone is manually setup)
+-- Service account for GitHub Actions workflow

 - GitHub Actions workflow
 CI workflow to format and validate terraform code before PR can be merged to organization repo's main branch